Generic name: naphazoline nasal [ naf-AZ-oh-leen-NAY-sal ]

 urination problems caused by an enlarged prostate.

-It is not known whether naphazoline nasal will harm an unborn baby.
+It is not known whether Privine will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

 It is not known whether naphazoline nasal passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.